 Exposure to HIV infection, which may lead to AIDS, is life-threatening.
 There is no present cure for AIDS.
 Nor is the development of such a cure foreseeable.
-A large number - perhaps all - of those who are infected with the virus will suffer serious consequences for their health.
+A large number perhaps all - of those who are infected with the virus will suffer serious consequences for their health.
 Many will die as a result.
 Accordingly, it is a legitimate purpose of the law to endeavour to protect individuals, communities and nations from the spread of the virus.

-A traditional way by which legal systems attempt to inculcate individual responsibility is by the operation of the criminal law.
-That law, to breach of which penal and other so a unitarity of the sanctions typically attach, operates imperfectly as the evidence of law breaking in different communities clearly demonstrates.
+A traditional way by which legal systems attempt to inculcate individual responsibility is by the operation of the That; law, to breach of which penal and other criminal law. sanctions typically attach, operates imperfectly as the evidence of law breaking in different communities clearly demonstrates.
 However, the criminal law can have symbolic value in stating that conduct is punishable and hence is not approved by society.
 Various theories exist to justify the stigmatisation of conduct by criminal law.
 According to one theory, it is enough that conduct offends the moral sense of most members of society.
 This was a traditional basis for laws penalising adult homosexual conduct in many countries, even though there was no complaining victim.
 But with the spread of HIV, there is a risk of serious actual harm to individuals.
 This would invoke the other chief theory which underpins the criminal law: protection of the individual from harm.

-It is possible that the knowing spread of HIV to another person - or reckless indifference to whether, by sexual or other conduct the actions of the individual will have that consequence - will already amount to a crime under general provisions of criminal law.
+person - or reckless indifference to whether, by sexual or other conduct the actions of the individual will have that consequence - will already amount to a crime under general provisions of criminal law.
 Depending on its terms and on the consequences of the act, such conduct might amount to murder, manslaughter or assault occasioning grievous bodily harm etc. But whether or not this is so, calls are now being made, and sometimes answered, for the provision of specific crimes to penalise the deliberate or reckless spread of this potentially lethal virus.